I reason, earth is short,

 But what of that?

-We are busy working to bring Emily Dickinson's "I reason, earth is short" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "I reason, earth is short" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "I reason, earth is short" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.